rabeehcv/Data-Structure-And-Algorithms/Module 1/Notes.md

 ### Java Class

 In Java, a class is a template that defines the structure and behavior (data and methods) of objects.
 A class encapsulates data for the object and methods to manipulate that data.
+A class is defined only once and serves as a reference for creating multiple objects.

+An object is an instance of a class.
+We can create many objects from a single class.

 #### Structure of a Java Class